TABLE OF CONTENTS

 While many eCommerce retailers conduct their business entirely online, some may find that they also must accommodate physical sales.
-In these instances, finding a solution that includes a robust point-of-sale (POS) system is critical.
-Finding an option that covers both digital and physical sales — like Lightspeed or Shopify, for or another Shopify competitor — is more of a niche search.
+In these instances, finding a solution that includes a robust point-of-sale (POS) system that covers both digital and physical sales—like Lightspeed and Shopify—is critical.

 Here, we’ll compare the two platform options.
 While both are comprehensive solutions, each offers unique advantages and capabilities that cater to different needs.
 Let’s explore their strengths and drawbacks to help you choose the best partner for your retail journey.